nanoframework/Home/docs/building/cmake-tools-cmake-variants.md

 	Default is OFF meaning that CLR will inline IL.
 - "NF_INTEROP_ASSEMBLIES" : [ "Assembly1-Namespace", "Assembly2-Namespace" ]
 	- Lists the name of the Interop assembly(ies) to be added to the build.
 Leave empty or don't add it if no Interop assembly is to be added.
+- "API_nanoFramework.Devices.OneWire" : "**OFF**"
+	- Allows you to specify whether support for Devices.OneWire is available to your application.
+Default is OFF.
 - "API_System.Net" : "**OFF**"
 	- Allows you to specify whether System.Net support is available to your application.
 Default is OFF.
 - "API_Windows.Devices.Adc" : "**OFF**"